abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 - have exactly same results in any environment;
 - configure formatting for a new project in a short time as possible.

-And it would be great if we will have the same commands and configurations to run it locally and in CI to get same results in all environments.

 ### Existing tools

 For now, as I see there are several mature tools for Clojure formatting which are: